What does this measure?

 How do we compare to similar counties?

-Essex County was highest among two of its comparison counties, with Middlesex, MA at 44 and Lake, IL at 45 per 10,000 residents, and lower than Westchester, NY at 48.
+Essex County's rate was slightly higher than Middlesex, MA (41), and lower than both Lake, IL at 48 per 10,000 residents, and Westchester, NY at 46.

 Notes about the data